Blog Layout

 • Regularly inspect the metal flashing for any signs of corrosion or damage.

-• Clear any debris or leaves that may accumulate in the valleys to prevent clogging and water pooling.
+• Clear any debris or leaves that may accumulate in valleys to prevent clogging and water pooling.

 • Check for any loose or damaged fasteners and replace them if necessary.